Families of the victims face the harrowing task of preparing for funerals.

 - Christchurch terror attack: Sam Neill's 'helpless anger' after deaths

-The Hamilton-born son of Somali immigrants who came here in the early 1990s, he was just an innocent kid being looked after by his big brother Abdi.
+The Christchurch-born son of Somali immigrants who came here in the early 1990s, he was just an innocent kid being looked after by his big brother Abdi.

 "I took him to the Friday prayer.
 We were there...
 I was right next to him.
 It was intense, it just happened so fast," Abdi told Newshub.